SecDev-Lab/sprout/README.md

 ## Quick Start

-1. Create a `.env.example` template in your project root:
+1. Create a `.env.example` template in your project root (and optionally in subdirectories):
 ```env
 # API Configuration
 API_KEY={{ API_KEY }}